How Generation Z is changing, and challenging, the future of travel

 Prioritizing experiences over the purchase of material things is a common mantra for Millennials, and Gen Z shares a similar outlook.
 While that particular marketing angle remains valid, Carty cautions that travel brands shouldn't get too comfortable.
 Gen Z has many of their own unique habits and preferences impacting their travel and hospitality customer experience needs.

-For one, the youngest segment of Gen Zers (16- to 18-year-olds) use completely different social media channels than those over the age of 19.
+For one, the youngest segment of Gen Zers (16 to 18-year-olds at the time of study) use completely different social media channels than those over the age of 19.
 Snapchat is the go-to for travel accounts and influencers according to over half of young Gen Zers surveyed by Skift Research.
 “Snapchat's not even in the top three for the other (age) groups," says Carty, adding that YouTube is also an important medium for younger Gen Zers.

 According to a survey conducted by the Harris Poll on behalf of TELUS International, Gen Z say they're more likely to personalize their own company/brand experience by engaging in social media compared to Millennials.
 As digital natives, they know the value of their data and they expect their preferences to be known by the brands that collect it.